Ole2669/qb-adminsupport/README.md

 ## License and Credits

 This resource was created by 0le and is released under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for the full license text.

-### Credits
-- Original Creator: 0le
-- License: MIT
-- Year: 2024

-### Usage Rights
-You are free to:
-- Use this resource on your server
-- Modify the code to suit your needs
-- Redistribute the modified version
-- Use it commercially
-- Sublicense it

-The only requirement is to include the original copyright notice and MIT license in any substantial portions of the software.

-For more details, please refer to the [LICENSE.md](LICENSE.md) file in this repository.